panicmechanic/ZMD/Readme.md

 - Make ability to switch between hands for attack
 - Make game save frequently.
-- Fix diff_color to change tile color after tthe maps color_set has been set.
-Somehow.
-    Need a lerp_color_and_set function to lerp and replace color_set on creation.
 - A couple monsters should have a torch
 - Zeus needs different AI
 - Electric power doesn't show up anymore under the hp and hunger bars, need to find a way to show that info easily.